majacQ/circleci-docs/jekyll/_cci2/code-coverage.md

 ```

-# Using a Code Coverage Service
+# Using a code coverage service

 ## Codecov